Costinteo/osds-lab/lab5/README.md

 # exploit the world here
 ```

+Also, when **debugging**, this can hinder you.
+Try debugging the program normally and after you have a solution try it with the emulator on.
+There should be a way to debug it as well, but I haven't had the time to look into it, please tell me if you manage to do so!

+Basically, you just have to make sure you don't overwrite any return addresses and that any function pointers you overwrite point to the beginning of a function containing the `endbr64` instruction.

 ## Exercise 1 - Doctor's Weird Appointments

 _There's a bunch of weird appointments coming in the doctor's office, but priority is hard to establish.
 Can you look over them and see which is more important?_